41 Chiropractic Internet Marketing Ideas

 #14: Landing Pages

-We receive calls about landing pages on a weekly basis.
+This is a popular chiropractic internet marketing idea and we receive calls about it every week.
 Most of those calls are regarding landing pages for Facebook advertising.
 As I said earlier I don't think that kind of landing page is very effective at the moment.
 Facebook advertising can work for certain medical conditions though.
 If you work with neuropathy patients or you have a medically integrated practice it might be effective.

 A landing page can be effective for traffic coming in from external advertising.
 As an example let's say that you bought a laser for your practice.
 You might try running newspaper ads about the conditions your can help with the laser.
 When someone reads your ad you need to give them a website address for more information.
 Having a topic specific landing page can be much more effective than sending that potential patient to a chiropractic website.